 If you can’t reach in the back of your cabinet and touch any one of the racked servers then you have cable management issues.
 Server manufacturers offer an array of articulating cable management arms but these same manufacturers also publish white papers stating the negative effects this form of cable management has on a server enclosure.
 Keep these tips in mind when creating a structured cabling system:

-- Refrain from utilizing the server manufacturer’s articulating cable management arms that are or install them only for servers that require a high degree of access.
+- Refrain from utilizing the server manufacturer’s articulating cable management arms, or install them only for servers that require a high degree of access.

 - Size the cables to proper lengths.

-- Employ vertical cable management that the cables to the cabinet sides.
+- Employ vertical cable management that attaches the cables to the cabinet sides.

 While the suggestions listed above can improve efficiencies and save money, there’s much more out there to take advantage of.
-While these next steps would require the help of an airflow expert such as CEG, ROI could be achieved in a very short period of time and efficiencies sustained year-after-year through integrated monitoring.
+While these next steps would require the help of an airflow management expert such as CEG, ROI could be achieved in a very short period of time and efficiencies sustained year-after-year through an integrated data center monitoring system.